 Directly import donation data into LGL.
 New constituent accounts must be created before donations can be added to LGL.

-The user should be able to validate that the information is correct before it is imported.
+The user must be able to validate that the information is correct before it is imported.

 Directly export donation data from sources for importing when possible.

 Stripe Requirements

+Stripe is the backend collection system for most of the websites where donors make an on-line donation using a credit card.
+Its input file is created by exporting data for a time period in its web interface.

 Make sure only successful gifts are included.
-If a gift failed or was refunded, delete both that row and any matching donation.
+If a gift failed or was refunded, do not include that row.

 Other columns not needed: A, B (see below), C (see below), D, G, H, I , K, L, N, O, R, S, T, U, V, W, X, Y, Z, AA, AB, AC, AD, AE, AF, AI, AJ, AK, AL, AM,AN, AO, AP, AQ, AS, AT, AU, AV, AW, AX, AY, BA, BB, BC, BD, BE, BF, BH, BI, BJ, BK, BL, BM